National Democratic Action Society: History and profile

-It emerged from the Popular Front, a "radical" clandestine opposition movement of socialist and Arab nationalist orientation.
+It emerged from the Popular Front for the Liberation of Bahrain, a Marxist-Leninist armed opposition movement that emerged from the Popular Front for the Liberation of the Occupied Arabian Gulf during the Dhofar War.
 Under the reform process initiated by Bahrain's King Hamad, the leaders of the Popular Front returned from exile to participate in the political process through the National Democratic Labour Action (NDLA).

 The NDLA's leaders supported Beijing during the 1960s Left-Left split in the Arab world between the pro-Moscow camp and the pro-China camp.
 The party is the first licensed political group in any of the Arab states of the Persian Gulf.

 Historically, the Left in Bahrain had been very strong, partly as a result of the creation of a local working class through the Kingdom's industrialisation with the discovery of oil in the 1930s; however the waning of Arab nationalism, the collapse of communism as an ideology and the rise of the Islamist Right have marginalised the NDLA and robbed it of much of its traditional support.
 The party was established by returning exiles in 2002.